theBowja/genshin-db/readme.md

 ## Setup

-There are various ways you can add `genshin-db` to your project each with their pros/cons.
+There are various ways you can add `genshin-db` to your project.
+Each has their pros and cons.

 ### Node